kroma-network/kroma/postmortems/2024-03-12-zktrie-incident.md

 This issue is first discovered when executing a specific transaction.
-As a result of execution of the [transaction](https://kromascan.com/tx/0x50580775422fee57c8ec78dce4a3598e2246c12d7a73756f874dd117bed0ad72), the structure of the tree changed, leading to the calculation of different state roots and thus causing a fork with different block hashes.
+As a result of execution of the [transaction](https://kromascan.com/tx/0x50580775422fee57c8ec78dce4a3598e2246c12d7a73756f874dd117bed0ad72), the structure of the tree changed, leading to the calculation of different state roots and thus causing wrong block with different block hashes.

 # Recovery